danchoi/vmail/README.markdown

     before 30-nov-2010 since 1-nov-2010 from prx.org

     # search for all messages since 1-nov-2010 larger than 10k
+    # (note that queries with size conditions seem to take longer to return)
     since 1-nov-2010 larger 10000

 Tip: When you're entering your search query, `<C-u>` clears the query line.